pascallaliberte/sharpen.page/_posts/2020-06-26-gap-between-product-and-user-needs.md

 Instead of filling gaps, think about digging deeper until you get in the mind of the user, until you understand their trade-offs.
 Then build the smallest, most useful thing.

 Stay Sharp.

+_Want help getting into the mind of your users before you fill more gaps?
+I do [customer research interviews](/customer-research/) with your buyers (and churned customers) so you can act on what you learn._

+_Prefer to sharpen the craft yourself first?
+Start with [Ten](/ten/) — ten articles on buyer psychology, adapted to your situation._